wazuh/wazuh-documentation/source/user-manual/proof-of-concept-guide/block-malicious-actor-ip-reputation.rst

 Blocking a malicious actor - IP Reputation
 ==========================================

-Identify the monitored Windows endpoint IP address as a bad reputation one.
-Log in to this Windows endpoint as the attacker and try connecting to the victim's Apache server.
+In this POC you identify the monitored Windows endpoint IP address as a bad reputation one.
+To do this, you log in to the Windows endpoint as the attacker and try connecting to the victim's Apache server.

 Prerequisites